viyancs/Chat-Android-Socket.io/README.markdown

 ============

-this repository is for server from Repository [Chat-Android](<https://github.com/viyancs/Chat-Android>) i'm using docket.io and node.js to server of web socket.implementation with mongoodb and mongoose
+this repository is for server from Repository [Chat-Android](<https://github.com/viyancs/Chat-Android>) i'm using nodejs,express and socket.io to server of web socket,implementation with mongoodb and mongoose

 Running The Application
 -----------------------